 - The type or quality of services provided.

-Any individual who believes that he or she has a complaint with Disability Rights Iowa is encouraged to first discuss the matter with the Disability Rights Iowa staff with whom he or she has been working.
+Any individual who believes that s/he has a complaint with Disability Rights IOWA is encouraged to first discuss the matter with the Disability Rights IOWA staff with whom s/he has been working.
 However, the individual may bring the complaint directly to the Executive Director.
-No individual who brings a complaint under these steps will be discriminated against in regard to the receipt of Disability Rights Iowa services.
+No individual who brings a complaint under these steps will be discriminated against in regard to the receipt of Disability Rights IOWA services.

-Step 3: If the complaining individual is dissatisfied with the decision of the Executive Director, he or she may file a written or tape recorded “Request for Review” with the Disability Rights Iowa Board of Directors.
-The Request for Review shall be sent to the Executive Director of Disability Rights Iowa within ten (10) days of the date of the Executive Director’s decision.
+Step 3: If the complaining individual is dissatisfied with the decision of the Executive Director, he or she may file a written or tape recorded “Request for Review” by the Disability Rights IOWA Board of Directors.
+The Request for Review shall be sent to the Executive Director of Disability Rights IOWA within ten (10) days of the date of the of the Executive Director’s decision.
 The Request for Review shall state the reasons for disagreement with the Executive Director’s decision and the outcome desired by the individual.